silx-kit/pyFAI/doc/source/pyFAI.rst

 pre-processing like dark-noise subtraction and flat-field correction (solid-angle correction is done by default).

-A new Graphical interface based on Qt is under development:  *pyFAI-integrate* offers all options possible for azimuthal integration (dark/flat/polarization, ....) in addition to a finer tuning for the computing device selection (CPU/GPU).
+A new Graphical interface based on Qt called *pyFAI-integrate* is now available, offers all options possible for azimuthal integration (dark/flat/polarization, ....) in addition to a finer tuning for the computing device selection (CPU/GPU).

+Finally a specialized tool called diff_tomo is available to reduce a mapping of 2D images into a 3D volume (math:`x, y, 2\theta` for mapping or math:`rot, trans, 2\theta` for tomography)

 Python library
 ..............